top of page

 Final Thoughts

 Creating an effective CV is not about writing more content.
-It is about organising your strengths so employers see your value right away.
+It’s about organising your strengths so employers see your value right away.
 If you need personalised support, JobReadyCV offers expert guidance based on real hiring insight to help you build a CV that stands out from the start.

 FAQs: What UK Recruiters Notice in the First 6 Seconds